rssnyder/Raise-Hand/README.txt

 answers appear toward the top of the discussion board.

 Currently working on:
-Joel: Teacher App mockup
+Joel: Android
-Stephanie: Connecting android & the database
+Stephanie: Connecting android to database and database stuff
+Jevay: Android
+Riley: Website stuff

 Bugs found:
 Created a new class, but it didn't show up in userClasses. (class ID 11, jwest)